Conservative Fillon wins French presidential primary

 Fillon will face fierce competition in the two-round election in April and May from far-right leader Marine Le Pen, the anti-establishment candidate hoping to emulate Trump’s shock victory in the US.

-Fillon said a win for the anti-EU Le Pen would spell “bankruptcy”.
+Fillon said a win for the anti-European Union Le Pen would spell “bankruptcy.”

 Two surveys late Sunday put Fillon ahead of Le Pen in the first round of the election, with the left-wing candidates trailing further behind.